spectralliaisons/gps-tracker/README.md

 - [ ] write & read from [kml](./kml.md) file instead of csv

 ### RAM test (read large kml)
 - [ ] Adafruit Feather M0 Adalogger has "256KB of FLASH + 32KB of RAM". kml files often exceed 32KB.
 Test reading a large file like [this 715KB one](./examples/kml/costa_rica_track.kml).
+KML will be stored on the SD card.
+You probably want to read the file in small chunks, keeping only points whose lat, lng coords translate to pixels that are visible on the display.
+This may not efficiently support map scrolling, as the entire kml would need to be re-processed only to use most of the same points as before.

+Maybe another file on the SD card is a list of coords sorted such that those closest to the current GPS position are first.
+When a current location is obtained, all list elements increase by one position?
+This assumes you're moving slow enough to not jump many points, right?

+Or maybe your track on the SD card remains CSV and powering off or pressing a button formats it as KML, or maybe offload this to a python script run on the user's computer; this would be easier to parameterize.

 ### display gps track
 - [ ] translate gps coords to screen pos (user's current location is screen center)